 Everyone deserves to be treated with dignity and respect, no matter where we come from.
-Yet, the federal government wastes more than $25 billion every year on jailing and deporting immigrants when our priorities should be getting the pandemic under control and economic relief that benefits everyone.
-Instead, with our tax dollars, Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) have separated thousands of loved ones and caused hundreds of deaths, dramatically expanding an immigration enforcement system that fails to uphold our values.
+Yet, the federal government wastes more than $23 billion every year on jailing and deporting immigrants when our priorities should be getting the pandemic under control and economic relief that benefits everyone.
+Instead, with our tax dollars, Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) separated thousands of loved ones and caused hundreds of deaths, dramatically expanding an immigration enforcement system that fails to uphold our values.

 It’s time to stop funding cruelty against immigrants.
-AFSC is a member of the Defund Hate Coalition, which unites communities across the country to demand that Congress cut funding for ICE and CBP and instead invest our tax dollars in health care, education, and other vital programs that benefit all of us.
+AFSC is a member of the Defund Hate Coalition, which unites communities across the country to demand that Congress cut funding for ICE and CBP and instead invest our tax dollars in controlling the pandemic, economic relief, and other vital programs that benefit all of us.

 How can you help us in this effort?
 We recently conducted a national study to determine which messages will help build broader public support for defunding ICE and CBP.
 Read more about our findings and recommendations.
 Remember, everyone–whether they can vote or not–can put pressure on policymakers to defund ICE and CBP.
 The following tips can help you talk about why we need to defund these agencies.
 Use these seven tips to communicate with lawmakers, write a letter to the editor, and talk with friends and family about cutting the budgets of these harmful agencies.
 Download and share a PDF version of these tips to share with your networks.

 DO use specific language about ICE and CBP’s abuses, such as explaining that ICE and CBP tear children away from their parents, rather than using shorthand like “family separation” to describe this suffering.
 Our research showed that the majority of survey respondents do not know anything about these agencies and the devastating impact that they have had on our communities, so try messages like: